+As youth transition from childhood to adulthood, they are faced with several constraints that limit their potential for finding their own pathways to productive economic opportunities: gap in skill set, limited access to finance, and lack of youth-friendly policies and programmes, are just a few examples.
 In order to overcome these challenges, governments are increasingly looking for practical solutions to help young people realize their full economic potential.
 In this context, access to financial assets and resources is gaining attention as a key contributing factor of youth’s economic empowerment.
 There is an urgent need for a sustainable model to build youth's resilience, in particular for young women, to successfully navigate school-to-work transitions, while adopting a capabilities approach to broaden youth employment opportunities.
 These pathways will enhance youth engagement with their local economies and support their access to opportunities within their immediate financial ecosystem.

 How are we helping?